kajzer/airbnb-clone-c4s/README.md

 4. Create geocomplete.js file in javascripts and copy contents from geocomplete github
 5. Add id to form in home.html.erb and script
 6. Add css to hide scrollbars in search
 7. Add autolocation to manage listing

+### Final commit of Airpikachu GIT - eb40636